elmar-peise/python-lsf/README.md

 python-lsf
 ==========

-Python interface and tools for the LSF job scheduler
+Python API for the LSF batch job scheduler

 Installation
 ------------